Your dosha and your diet

 Get moving!
 Regular exercise, such as brisk after lunch walk through the fields or town can help maintain a good digestion

 Ayurveda offers a wealth of suggestions on how to nurture our digestive fire, known as ‘Agni’.
 It might be a challenge to take in all the suggestions we offer for your dosha, so why not adopt one or two each week and see if they have an impact on your digestion and general wellbeing?
 Even a small improvement in your feelings can be enough of an incentive to make gradual changes.
-Ayurveda recognises that there is no one size fits all when it comes to how and what we eat.
+Ayurveda recognizes that there is no one size fits all when it comes to how and what we eat.

 Delve deeper into your dosha and diet by reading the articles below.